Have a citation? Check our holdings in the box above

 Neesima was the first Japanese graduate of Amherst (Class of 1870), and the founder of Doshisha University in Kyoto.
 His portrait hangs in Johnson Chapel.

 Uchimura was the second Japanese graduate of Amherst (Class of 1887), and a prominent missionary and Christian scholar in Japan.
-His portrait hangs across from the Frost Cafe at the west end of Level 1 of the Robert Frost Library.
+His portrait hangs on the north wall of Level 1 of the Robert Frost Library, outside the Research & Instruction offices.

 These machines are available in the microform area on the 2nd floor of Frost Library.